-In order to strengthen the risk management structure of the Group, the Compliance Director have determined the operating unit responsible for each risk category.
+In order to strengthen the risk management structure of the Group, the President and CEO shall determine the operating unit responsible for each risk category.
 Each operating unit establishes risk scopes, risk profiles, self evaluation policies and guidelines for the responsible risk category.
-The Director in charge of finance shall monitor risks across the organization and address company wide risks.
+The responsible head of the Corporate Department shall monitor risks across the organization and address company wide risks.